Icewater1402/Financial-Analysis/README.md

 * Issue with format of "snapshot" in excel export
 * Future idea: allow users to manually input income (as the program ignores all positive values)

+## 11/12/2024
+* Checked to see if program works with bank statements instead of credit card
+* Columns are not identical between credit card and bank (for chase)
+* translations are going to be worked on in the future.
+For now, same credit statements :)
+* Small fix with sheet order on data export.
+Monthly summary now appears first before detailed transactions